ckahraman/ckahraman.github.io/index.md

 * I have been working on IT related jobs for 8+ years.
 * Active in software development & testing for 5+ years.
-* Currently work as Test Automation Lead & SDET at Bank of America.
+* Currently work as Senior QA Automation Engineer at Earnest.
 * Developed java desktop applications.
-* Husband of a lovely wife and father of two handsome boy.
+* Husband of a lovely wife and father of two handsome boys.
 * I love every aspect of Technology and learning is endless journey for me...

 ## My Skills
 ---

-* Automation Development in Java for:
+* Automation Development in Java and JS for:
   * WebUI Testing,
   * Database Testing,
   * API Testing,